Usha calls for increased out-of-competition tests to counter doping | Sports-Games

 Usha calls for increased out-of-competition tests to counter doping

-Indian Olympic Association IOA president PT Usha on Saturday emphasised on the need to increase the number of out-of-competition tests to address the doping menace.Usha was speaking ahead of the inaugural Khasdar Krida Mahotsav.To a query on weeding out doping, Usha called it a major issue.We want more patient to be tested random wise in off-season.
+Indian Olympic Association IOA president PT Usha on Saturday emphasised on the need to increase the number of out-of-competition tests to address the doping menace.Usha was speaking ahead of the inaugural Khasdar Krida Mahotsav.To a query on weeding out doping, Usha called it a major issue.We want more people to be tested in off-season.

 - Country: